devikagorebal/CRIMINAL-RISK-ASSESSMENT-REQUEST/README.md

 - **Cross-referencing two different document types at once** — a scanned/graphical PDF layout and a structured spreadsheet — and reconciling them into one consistent schema.
 - **Making modeling judgment calls that aren't spelled out anywhere in the source** — e.g., recognizing that the "Unconsented" checkbox should gate the signature/witness fields, that "Other" and "MB Driver's Licence" are conditional reveal fields, and that the page 2 name field should derive from page 1 rather than be re-typed.
 - **Self-validating its own output** — actually running the generated XLSForm through `pyxform`, and later confirming the static HTML/JS actually works by testing the submit → localStorage → confirmation flow, rather than just producing something that "looks right."
-- **Adapting when the first approach wasn't the right fit** — when the Pug/Express version turned out to be more setup than the project needed, the same reasoning process was used to simplify it down to a static site without losing any of the form's structure or field logic.
+- **Adapting when the first approach wasn't the right fit** — when the initial prototype turned out to be more setup than the project needed, the same reasoning process was used to simplify it down to a static site without losing any of the form's structure or field logic.

 ---